Hollow Sword Blade Company: Founder

 Sir Stephen Evance was a goldsmith whose father had been born in New England, but who had set up a business in Lombard Street in London.
 Evance did not confine his interests simply to metalwork, but had attempted salvage work with a diving machine, lead mining, mineral prospecting in Canada, a fishing enterprise off the coast of Ireland in partnership with Sir James Houblon (one of the founders of the Bank of England) and a draper named Samuel Ongley.

 Sir Stephen Evance was Governor of the Hudson's Bay Company during 1692–1696 and 1700–1712.
 He first acquired stock in the Hudson's Bay Company in February 1684, and he was a good friend of the company who would arrange money and other favours for the company.
 For this, Evance received a gratuity from the Deputy Governor of 50 "Gunneys" (sic) to buy a couple of horses to pull his coach.

+Sir Stephen committed suicide in 1712.
+He had accumulated significant debts and reputedly believed that his situation indicated a terminal failure in life.

-Sir Stephen never married or had any children of his own, but he did have a niece named Hester Child who inherited Sir Stephen's estate, which was significant even after his debts were paid.
-Despite this, before his death, Sir Stephen had large debts and his suicide in 1712 is reputed to be a result of Sir Stephen believing that his situation, at the time of his death, indicated a terminal failure in life.
+Sir Stephen never married or had any children of his own, but he did have a niece named Hester Child who inherited his estate, which was significant, even after the debts were paid.